Aizaz6198/polling-api/README.md

 ## Usage

-- The server is currently set up to handle routes defined below.
+- The server is currently set up to handle API routes given below.

 - Make sure to update the MongoDB connection details in `config/mongoose.js` according to your database configuration.